BigCrazyOfficial/nocrits/README.md

 # No Crits

-A simple serverside mod for quilt that removes jump crits, made entirely out of spite.
+A simple serverside mod for Quilt that removes jump critical hits, made after one particularly brutal steamroll on PVPLegacy.